Illustration of a lifter doing a 5-day workout split to build more muscle.

 The 5-Day Outlift split focuses on progressive overload.
 Try your best to outlift yourself every workout, especially on the first exercise.

-• Progression: The goal is to gradually get stronger at the first exercise of each workout.
-If you hit your rep targets last workout, add a little weight.
+- Progression: The goal is to gradually get stronger at the first exercise of each workout.
+If you hit your rep target last workout, add a little weight.
 If you’re still trying to add more reps, try to get more total reps than last time.
 For example, if you got 12, 10, 9, and 8 reps (39 reps) last workout, try to get 40+ reps this workout.

 Conclusion